 You may be the quarterback leading the charge of this tailgate, but it’s OK to lean on your teammates to help you cross the goal line.
 Let your guests do some of the tasks and focus on your core menu items.
 Designate a bar person to mix strong and non-alcoholic drinks that go with the food.
 Have someone else bring a cooler with sodas and waters.

 Make sure you have garbage bags set out to make clean-up easy.
 Plan to eat about an hour before kickoff so you can watch the game, and then have snacks or dessert ready for halftime.
-I love the meat and cheese combos and spinach and artichoke dip.
+I love the meat and cheese combos and spinach dip.
 Salsas and chips or grilled pita bread are easy to serve.
 Try some sliced vegetables warmed or charred on the grill.
 Fresh fruit is always popular during and after the game since people have been eating spicy and fatty foods all day.
 What’s better than a basket of pears or apples?
 A victory, I guess.

 And don’t forget about the postgame celebration.
 Hence, the importance of designating a bar person.